Koodimonni/Composer-Dropin-Installer/readme.md

 Composer only allows you to install full directories into their own directories.
 There's really useful [composer/installers](https://github.com/composer/installers) for custom installation paths but it overwrites everything in folder and doesn't allow coexist of two or more projects.
 We just let composer install things and take it from there.

-I created this originally for installing multiple languages for wordpress with composer.
+I created this originally for installing multiple languages for WordPress with composer.
 I needed to have multiple packages living in same directory ```htdocs/wp-content/languages```.
-See how you can [update wordpress languages with composer](https://wp-languages.github.io).
+See how you can [update WordPress languages with composer](https://wp-languages.github.io).

 ##How to use it
 ###Follow the baby steps